tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

 **ExternalIP**

 Please note that ExternalIPs are not managed by Kubernetes.
 The cluster administrators has configured the routing to map the ExternalIP address to one of the nodes.

+## ServiceType: ExternalName

+**ExternalName** is a special *ServiceType*, that has no Selectors and does not define any endpoints.
+When accessed within the cluster, it returns a **CNAME** record of an externally configured Service.

+The primary use case of this *ServiceType* is to make externally configured Services like **my-database.example.com** available inside the cluster, using just the name, like **my-database**, to other Services inside the same Namespace.